 - We also provide rehearsal tracks.
 These are recordings of the songs you're singing, sung by professional singers with a piano accompaniment.
 The tracks are mixed so that your individual voice part is louder than all the others, so you can learn your part.
 (It's also mixed so that your voice part comes out of the right speaker and all the others come out of the left speaker - helpful when listening in the car!).

-- The learning materials we provide (sheet music, rehearsal tracks, and occasionally some extra materials when needed) are of exceptionally high quality.
+- We're very proud of the learning materials we provide (sheet music, rehearsal tracks, and occasionally some extra materials when needed) - we believe they are of exceptionally high quality.
 We take your learning very seriously, and want to do everything we can to support it.

 - The sheet music and rehearsal tracks can be downloaded from the members' area of the website (known as BeVox OnLine).
 You'll have access to this once you've signed up.
 If you're not able to download the music from the website, you can order printed copies of the music and/or a rehearsal CD from us - this costs a little extra (£5 per item).
 In your first season with us, we give you a printed copy of the sheet music for free.